 1. Balance is key.

-The five parts of a composition: Introduction, Build-up, Problem, Solution and Conclusion should be proportionate in a composition.
-A good composition, to begin with, should always have a balance.
+The five parts of an English composition: Introduction, Build-up, Problem, Solution and Conclusion should be proportionate in a composition.
+A good English composition, to begin with, should always have a balance.

-For a composition with a typical structure as above, each part should be quite equal in length to the others.
+FFor a typical PSLE English composition structure, such as the one above, each part should be quite equal in length to the others.
 It is fine if the build-up or problem is slightly longer as those are the exciting parts of a story that help to develop the given theme.
 However, it is a big no-no for the introduction to take up an entire page and for the problem to only take up three lines.
 Having only three lines for an introduction is also problematic as it does not help the readers to have a clear sense of the setting and background of the story to draw them in.
 Each part should therefore be sufficiently developed to achieve the role which they are supposed to play.

 Last minute application:

-For the remaining compositions that your child is writing, make it an effort to first check whether the composition is balanced by marking out the paragraphs in the different parts.
+For the remaining PSLE English compositions or school compositions that your child is writing, make it an effort to first check whether the English composition writing is balanced by marking out the paragraphs in the different parts.
 This has helped open the eyes of some of my children and allowed them to see very clearly which is the part that they need to extend.

 2. Tell it like you are there.